The cell cycle dependent transcriptome and proteome

 Figure 12.
 Silencing of CCD proteins DUSP18, CD2BP2, KLHL38 and JPH3.
 Immunofluorescence images of the control and siRNA samples, where the staining intensity is shown as a gradient from low intensity (blue) to high intensity (white).
 Bar plots show the differences in cell counts for control (Ctrl) and siRNA samples, and boxplots show the significant decrease of the measured intensity (too few cells were observed in DUSP18 and KLH38 siRNA samples to make this comparison).

 Cellular proliferation also plays an important role in tumorigenesis.
-The pathology section of the HPA is a comprehensive resource for studying the correlation between RNA expression for human protein-coding genes in cancer tissues and the clinical outcomes for almost 8000 cancer patients.
-Prognostic associations are significantly overrepresented among the genes encoding CCD proteins (421, 70%), corroborating the functional role of CCD proteins in proliferation.
+The cane resource of the HPA is a comprehensive resource for studying the correlation between RNA expression for human protein-coding genes in cancer tissues and the clinical outcomes for almost 8000 cancer patients.
+Prognostic associations are significantly overrepresented among the genes encoding CCD proteins (0, 70%), corroborating the functional role of CCD proteins in proliferation.
 The novel CCD proteins, such as FAM50B and CD2BP2 (Figure 13), include both inhibitors and enhancers of proliferation, with potential anti-oncogenic or oncogenic functions.
 Thus, some of the novel CCD proteins may have potential to be novel diagnostic or therapeutic targets for human cancers.

 Figure 13.
 Kaplan-Meier plots showing the correlation between survival and gene expression (FPKM) for CD2BP2 (top panel) and FAM50B (bottom).
 Higher expression of FAM50B was associated with longer survival (favorable) in renal cancer, and higher expression of CD2BP2 was associated with shorter survival (unfavorable) in liver cancer.
 Immunohistochemistry images (target protein: brown, nuclei: blue) show lower expression of FAM50B in renal cancer than normal kidney and higher expression of CD2BP2 in liver cancer than normal liver.